redbadger/crux/README.md

 - `Event` — an `enum` describing the events which the core can handle
 - `Model` — describes the internal state of the application
+- `Effect` – the kinds of side-effects the core will request
 - `ViewModel` — represents information that should be displayed to the user

-The former two are tied together by the `update` function, familiar from Elm, Redux or other event sourcing architectures, which currently has this type
+The first three are tied together by the `update` function, familiar from Elm, Redux or other event sourcing architectures, which currently has this type
 signature: